 My first game was the Utes first home game against Air Force, there was some serious questions surrounding the Utes after we lost Johnson and Asiata in the Oregon State game but it I was still excited about my first game.
 At first I was a little too excited I was just shooting everything and not thinking it through.
 As the game went on I got settled in and started to shoot better.
 I got a few good shots.

+I was offered the chance to shoot the game against UCLA but thought they will get their asses kicked and I need to watch a game from The MUSS so I declined the offer, HOW STUPID!?!?!
 So the next game I shoot was against UNLV in fabulous Las Vegas.
 This game I started to find my zone and really did better than against Air Force wish the same could be said for the Utes but whatever.

 The MUSS came down to Vegas and so we had Swoop the cheerleaders and the band it was almost like a home game.
 As I said I had a big improvement during this game and I got a sweet shot of a sack from Martail Burnett.